Esther Hlambiso vs. Daily Sun

 - omissions of the following crucial information:

-- The matter was under discussion at the Department of Housing to determine the legal occupant of the house in question (which is not owned either by her or by the Sibandas, but by council); and
+- The matter was under discussion at the Department of Housing to determine the legal occupant of the house in question (which was not owned either by her or by the Sibandas, but by council); and

-- The Sibanda family had intervened six times, including going to court – but they failed to prove that the house belonged to them.
+- The Sibanda family had intervened six times, including going to court – but they had failed to prove that the house belonged to them.

 Retief noted inter alia that the story did not say that Hlambiso owned the house – instead, it stated twice that she “lived” in the dwelling, and on another occasion that she “stayed” there.
 These statements were factually true.
 He dismissed this part of the complaint, as well as the complaint about a right of reply (as Hlambiso did not complain about the statement in the story that she would not discuss her family problems in the media).